thoratou/sbs-sphinx-doc/tutorial/develop-libraries.rst

 Use your new shared library
 ---------------------------

-To use the previously created shared library, we will reuse the Hello42 component.
+To use the previously created shared library, you will reuse the Hello42 component.
 You need to change the *Lib42/Static* library by the *Lib42/Shared* one.

 .. code-block:: xml